Orange County Office

 - Skin rashes or irritation underneath your breasts.

-Our Orange County practice works closely with most major insurance providers, including United Healthcare, Blue Cross, Blue Shield, First Choice Health, Aetna, and Group Health.
+Our practice works closely with most major insurance providers, including United Healthcare, Blue Cross, Blue Shield, First Choice Health, Aetna, and Group Health.
 We can work with your insurance company to help you obtain approval for the procedure.
 If your surgery is approved, we can perform a breast reduction at little or no cost to you.
 Visit our Insurance page to learn more about insurance coverage for breast reduction surgery.

 Breast Reduction: Removing the Limitations

-At Athenix Body Sculpting Institute, our Irvine breast reduction surgeons can perform a surgical procedure to give you smaller, firmer breasts, reduce the strain on your body, and remove the limitations on your activities.
+At Athenix Body Sculpting Institute, our surgeons can perform a surgical procedure to give you smaller, firmer breasts, reduce the strain on your body, and remove the limitations on your activities.
 Breast reduction can give your body a more youthful, graceful appearance and raise your self-esteem.
 Call our Orange County office today to schedule a complimentary consultation.

 Breast Reduction - FAQ